 Science shows that superior cognitive abilities give elite athletes a competitive edge, and that NeuroTracker training can directly improve aspects of cognitive function that are critical for ensuring high levels of performance.
 By improving the efficiency of the visual system, athletes can improve the following: attention, alertness & awareness, decison making, memory and processing speed.

-Concussion management program at cappino
+Concussion management program at Cappino

-All patients calling Cappino to schedule will be asked for fill out an intake form in advance of their appointment.
+All patients calling Cappino to schedule will be asked to fill out an intake form in advance of their appointment.
 Upon their arrival at the clinic, patients may be asked to complete an ImPACT test.
 ImPACT, an FDA-cleared online tool for baseline and post-injury testing, measures visual and verbal memory, reaction time, and processing speed to help determine if a patient (ages 12-59) can safely return to activity.

 The patient will then meet with a clinician who will conduct the remainder of the evaluation.